The technology behind i-EDGE

 At the same time, the project will also further develop a process design kit (PDK) originally initiated as part of the ZeroAMP project.
 Like CMOS or photonic PDKs, it will allow future users of our technology easy access to its functionality by using predefined elements.
 This enables circuit designers to concentrate on the functionality of the desired circuits, without the need to deal with the actual layout of single NEM switches or basic elements such as a memory cell.
 Hence, the technology developed in i-EDGE will have a low access hurdle and allow for an easy early adoption by interested third parties.

-i-EDGE has received funding from the European Union, the Swiss State Secretariat for Education, Research and Innovation (SERI) and UK Research and Innovation (UKRI) under the UK government's Horizon Europe funding guarantee (grant numbers 10061130 and 10063023).
+i-EDGE has received funding from the European Union (grant number 101092018), the Swiss State Secretariat for Education, Research and Innovation (SERI) and UK Research and Innovation (UKRI) under the UK government's Horizon Europe funding guarantee (grant numbers 10061130 and 10063023).

 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union, European Health and Digital Executive Agency (HADEA), SERI or UKRI.
 Neither the European Union nor the granting authorities can be held responsible for them.